 Stegosaurs have always been one of the dinosaur groups with very few species described (the same cannot be said of their relatives the ankylosaurs).
 This explains the shortness of this page despite the fame of the stegosaurs.

-Note that all the examples below are outside North America; indeed, only one kind of stegosaur is known from this landmass with sureness, the everly-popular Stegosaurus.
-Another North American genus was described in the 1990s, Hesperosaurus, but it could be another Stegosaurus species.
-A third genus, "Diracodon", was named during the Bone-Wars, but now is regarded as an invalid synonym of "Stegosaurus".
+Note that all the examples below are found outside North America; indeed, only one kind of stegosaur is known definitively to come from this landmass, the ever-popular Stegosaurus.
+Another North American genus was described in the 2000s, the round-plated Hesperosaurus ("western lizard"), but it could be another Stegosaurus species.
+A third genus, "Diracodon", was named during the Bone Wars, but now is regarded as an invalid synonym of Stegosaurus.

 Among non-Stegosaurus stegosaurs, you will see Tuojiangosaurus and Kentrosaurus more often than others, but you could also see Dacentrurus, Huayangosaurus, Wuerhosaurus, Lexovisaurus, Gigantspinosaurus, Miragaia, and others, as well as getting the occasional mention of "Dravidosaurus".

 Bigger than Stegosaurus?: Dacentrurus